dkvc/EOCProject/docs/tictactoe.md

 | remainder                | Dividend (int), Divisior (int) | Integer            | Returns the Remainder of given values             |

-## Logic - Checking the Conditions
+## Logical Methods - Checking the Conditions

 Main Logic to check if the player is won or game is draw.